Flag, Fringe, and Finial Theory

 Display Direction Theory

 This is just silly.
 Holy cow.
 There is no documentation that mentions that changing the orientation of the flag to hang with the stripes down results in suspension of your constitutional rights.
 The House of Representatives and the Senate, both have a flag hung vertically behind the Speaker and President Pro Tempore seats and have done so for over a century.
-In that time the constitution has never been suspended.
+In that time the Constitution has never been suspended.
 The flag, however, has been suspended both vertically and horizontally everywhere.

 The Finial Theory